 Now that you have decided to have polished floors I would first check in an obscure part of your floor perhaps a corner or underneath the house, to check that you have floorboards under your existing floor coverings.

-There are many establishments that will hire equipment to sand your floors, however this equipment is constantly being used by amateurs and as a result are usually unbalanced and far from the extremely expensive state of the art machinery used by expert trades people.
-I would therefore suggest that you seek a qualified tradesperson to undertake this type of work.
-The end result a floor that will truly add value to your property.
+There are many establishments that will hire equipment to sand your floors.
+However, this equipment is constantly being used by amateurs and as a result, are usually unbalanced and far from the extremely expensive state of the art machinery used by expert tradespeople.
+I would, therefore, suggest that you seek a qualified tradesperson to undertake this type of work.
+The end results in a floor that will truly add value to your property.

 Firstly, get more than one quote, even if is over the phone.
 That way you can be sure you are not being over-charged.
 At the same time, remember the old adage, "You get what you pay for"